Islandora-Devops/isle-dc/README.md

 # resets all files back to their original states.
 This takes it back to a clean slate.

 make clean
 ```

 ## Local Development

-When developing locally, your Drupal site resides in the `codebase` folder and is bind-mounted into your
+When developing locally, your Drupal site resides in the `codebase` folder and
-Drupal container.
-This lets you update code using the IDE of your choice on your host machine, and the
+is bind-mounted into your Drupal container.
+This lets you update code using the
+IDE of your choice on your host machine, and the changes are automatically
-changes are automatically reflected on the Drupal container.
-Simply place any exported Drupal site as
+reflected in the Drupal container.
+Simply place any exported Drupal site as the
-the `codebase` folder in `isle-dc` and you're good to go.
+`codebase` folder in `isle-dc` and you're good to go.

-If you don't provide a codebase, you'll be given a basic setup from vanilla Drupal 9 instance with the Islandora module
+If you don't provide a codebase, you'll be given a basic setup from vanilla
-installed and the bare minimum configured to run.
-This is useful if you want to build your repository
+Drupal 9 instance with the Islandora module installed and the bare minimum
+configured to run.
+This is useful if you want to build your repository from
-from scratch and avoid `islandora_defaults`.
+scratch and avoid `islandora_defaults`.

-If you've included configuration in your exported site using `drush config:export` or run `make config-export`, then you'll need
+If you've included configuration in your exported site using
+`drush config:export` or run `make config-export`, then you'll need to set two
-to set two values in your .env file:
+values in your `.env` file:

 ```
 INSTALL_EXISTING_CONFIG=true
 DRUPAL_INSTALL_PROFILE=minimal
 ```

-In either case, run one of these commands to make a local environment.
+In either case, run this command to make a local environment.

 ```bash
 make local
 ```

-The former will create a starter site modeled off of https://sandbox.islandora.ca.
+The former will create a starter site modeled off of <https://sandbox.islandora.ca>.

-If you already have a Drupal site but don't know how to export it,
+If you already have a Drupal site but don't know how to export it, log into your
-log into your server, navigate to the Drupal root, and run the following commands:
+server, navigate to the Drupal root, and run the following commands:

 - `make config-export`
 - `git init`